aleshaleksey/fansys23/base-rules.md

 **Natural Attack Threshold** (NAT) is **NAP + 13**.
 A target of a character's "natural" abilities rolls a save against the character's NAT.
 - The threshold for a character's "natural" abilities = NAT + Str/Dex

-**Supernatural Attack Threshold** (SAP) is **NAP + 13**.
-A target of a character's "supernatural" abilities rolls a save against a character's SAP.
+**Supernatural Attack Threshold** (SAT) is **SAP + 13**.
+A target of a character's "supernatural" abilities rolls a save against a character's SAT.
-- The threshold for a character's "supernatural" abilities = SAP + Int/Wis
+- The threshold for a character's "supernatural" abilities = SAT + Int/Wis

 ### Saving throws